SiEPIC/SiEPIC_EBeam_PDK/README.md

  - For Linux/OSX, you need Python (which comes with the Mac); for Windows, KLayout comes with Python built-in.

 I am personally using <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize my files.
 Then I created symbolic links in my .klayout folder to point to the local copy of this repository.
 This is useful to automatically update my local KLayout installation (e.g., multiple computers), as changes are made in GitHub.

+###For Lumerical INTERCONNECT:
+ - To take advantage of the circuit simulations from layout capability, you need to install the Compact Model Library (CML) in INTERCONNECT.
+ - Install the latest version of the CML from the folder "Lumerical_EBeam_CML" using the instructions provided on <a href="https://kb.lumerical.com/en/ref_install_compact_model_library.html">Lumerical's web page</a>.

 ##Contributing to this project: